MathematicGuy/RemoteObsidian/Project Skin/LOL.md

 # Know Who you Deal with
 **Early Morning before 7 or 8AM:** Often Teenage and Adult (Good Team Mate Mostly) **|**
-**Afternoon/Mid Day:** Mostly High/Secondary School or Man Child avoid napping, not much adult.
+**Afternoon/Mid Day:** Mostly High/Secondary School avoiding naps, not much adult.
 I mean you gonna play game after working your ass out?
 Yes but Not Often.
 (Can trust them but make sure to join a Custom Game)
-**|**
 **Night - Late Night:** SoloQ if you're lucky.
 Got good skill then find a good custom rank climbing team to climb with (Higher chance of winning with Support)